apache/pekko/docs/src/main/paradox/stream/stream-cookbook.md

 ### Sorting elements to multiple groups with groupBy

 **Situation:** The `groupBy` operation strictly partitions incoming elements, each element belongs to exactly one group.
-Sometimes we want to map elements into multiple groups simultaneously.
+Sometimes, we want to map elements into multiple groups simultaneously.

 To achieve the desired result, we attack the problem in two steps: